jabezborja/vuepress/packages/docs/docs/miscellaneous/local-development.md

 ## Notes

-- `yarn` will use hoisting.
+- `yarn` will use hosting.
 What does it mean for you ?
   - It will regroup all dependencies in the workspace root and link all packages.
 - You have to take care to declare all dependencies inside subFolders package.json.
 When publish the lib if dependencies from a package is not declare it will just not work.
 - There is a special package you should have a look is @vuepress/shared-utils that are in TypeScript.